py-pdf/fpdf2/docs/Templates.md

 ## Using Template() ##

 The traditional approach is to use the Template() class, This class accepts one template definition, and can apply it to each page of a document.
-The useage pattern here is:
+The usage pattern here is:

 ```python
 tmpl = Template(elements=elements)